Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

-\textbf{Correctness.} \quad The correctness easily follows from the above discussion: On the one hand, if graph~$G$ does not contain an $h$-colored independent set, then the safe committee is the only winning committee with total dissatisfaction~$\dissat$ and every other committee has dissatisfaction at least~$\dissat+4$.
+\textbf{Correctness of the Reduction.} \quad The correctness easily follows from the above discussion.
+On the one hand, if graph~$G$ does not contain an $h$-colored independent set, then the safe committee is the only winning committee with total dissatisfaction~$\dissat$ and every other committee has dissatisfaction at least~$\dissat+4$.
 Thus, a single swap cannot change the set of winning committees.
-On the other hand, if graph~$G$ does contain an $h$-colored independent set, then the safe committee is a non-unique winning committee.
-It is easy to verify that the safe committee does not win anymore if one swaps candidate~$z_2$ with some candidate~$x_i$ in some vote from the safe committee group. \end{proof}
+On the other hand, if graph~$G$ does contain an $h$-colored independent set, then the safe committee is not a unique winning committee.
+It is easy to verify that then the safe committee does not win anymore if one swaps candidate~$z_2$ with some candidate~$x_i$ in some vote from the safe committee group. \end{proof}

+In fact, the proof of Theorem~\ref{thm:bcc-hard} implies much more than stated in the theorem.
+In particular, our construction shows that the problem remains $\np$-hard even if we are given the current winning committee as part of the input.
+Furthermore, the same construction implies that deciding whether a given candidate belongs to some $\bordacc$ winning committee is both $\np$-hard and $\conp$-hard (the $\np$-hardness result is sometimes taken for granted in the literature, but has not been shown formally yet; see, e.g., Footnote~4 in the work of Bredereck et al.~\cite{bre-fal-nie-tal:c:multiwinner-sb}).
+Formally, we consider the following problem.

+\begin{definition} In the $\bordacc$ \textsc{Member} problem we are given an election $E = (C,V)$, a committee size~$k$, and a distinguished candidate $c^* \in C$.
+We ask whether candidate~$c^*$ belongs to some $\bordacc$ winning committee for election~$E$ and committee size~$k$. \end{definition}

+Regarding the $\bordacc$ \textsc{Member} problem, we obtain an even stronger result than implied by Theorem~\ref{thm:bcc-hard} and we show that it is $\theta^p_2$-complete (the proof of this result is deferred to the appendix).
+Inuitively, the class $\theta^p_2$ contains those problems that can be solved in polynomial time, provided that one can ask polynomially-many non-adaptive queries to an $\np$ oracle (by asking non-adaptive queries, we mean that the algorithm first computes all the instances of the $\np$ problems that it wants to have solved, and then receives answers for all of them at the same time).
+Problems that are $\theta^p_2$-complete are---seemingly---harder than the $\np$-complete ones, but easier than $\np^\np$-complete or $\conp^\np$-complete ones.
+For more details on $\theta^p_2$ and many other complexity classes, see, e.g., the textbook of Hemaspaandra and Ogihara~\cite{hem-ogi:b:companion}.